 Modeling and simulation of biogeochemical cycles in lakes

-By Celine Casenave, Research Director at UMR MISTEA in Montpellier since 2011.
-Trained as an automation engineer and applied mathematician, she conducts research in the modeling, identification and control of deterministic non-linear dynamic systems.
-Her main fields of application are the control of alcoholic fermentation in wine, the modeling and optimization of agro-ecosystems and the simulation of lake ecosystems.
+By Celine Casenave, research director at the MISTEA joint research unit in Montpellier since 2011.
+Trained as an automation engineer and applied mathematician, she conducts research in modeling, identification, and control of deterministic nonlinear dynamic systems.
+Her main areas of application are the control of alcoholic fermentation in wine, the modeling and optimization of agro-ecosystems, and the simulation of lake ecosystems.

 Summary

 Lakes and reservoirs play a crucial role in the water cycle and biodiversity, and provide important ecosystem services (drinking water supply, hydroelectric power, irrigation, flood mitigation, recreational activities).
-Like many ecosystems, they are heavily impacted by human-induced environmental change.
-Today, more than half the world's freshwater lakes and rivers are polluted.
+Like many ecosystems, they are heavily impacted by anthropogenic environmental changes.
+Today, more than half of the world's freshwater lakes and rivers are polluted.
 Lake temperatures are also changing rapidly in response to global warming, making lakes "sentinels" of climate change.
-The effect on biogeochemical cycles is also significant, as evidenced by the increase in frequency and intensity of cyanobacterial blooms.
+The effect on biogeochemical cycles is also significant, as evidenced by the increase in the frequency and intensity of cyanobacterial blooms.

-In this context, the development of mathematical models to predict changes in the quality of water bodies in response to environmental and anthropogenic forcings is essential to guide managers and decision-makers.
+In this context, the development of mathematical models to predict changes in water quality in response to environmental and anthropogenic forcings is essential to guide managers and decision-makers.

-This seminar will present interdisciplinary work on modeling and simulating the dynamics of biogeochemical cycles in lakes, with a particular focus on cyanobacterial blooms.
+This seminar will present various interdisciplinary studies on the modeling and simulation of biogeochemical cycle dynamics in lakes, with a particular focus on cyanobacterial blooms.

 Lakes and reservoirs play a crucial role in the water cycle and biodiversity, and provide important ecosystem services (drinking water supply, hydroelectric power, irrigation, flood mitigation, recreational activities).
 Like many ecosystems, they are heavily impacted by anthropogenic environmental changes.
 Today, it is estimated that more than half of the world’s freshwater lakes and rivers are polluted.
 Lake temperatures are also changing rapidly in response to global warming, making lakes “sentinels” of climate change.
 The effect on biogeochemical cycles is also significant, as evidenced by the increased frequency and intensity of cyanobacterial blooms.